r-senchuk/amf-remont/README.md

 - **useSEO**: Updates document meta tags based on current route
 - **useScrollRestoration**: Saves and restores scroll positions
+- **useGalleryData**: Loads and caches `/data/gallery.json` once, shared by Home and Gallery pages

+## Key Behaviors

+- **Contact CTA**: All links point to `/contact`.
+The route renders `HomePage` and programmatically scrolls to the embedded contact section (`ContactSection`), so there is no standalone contact screen to maintain.
+- **Gallery Data Flow**: `useGalleryData` fetches and caches the gallery JSON exactly once, so the homepage preview and the gallery page reuse the same sorted data without duplicate network requests.
+- **Global SEO & Scroll State**: `App.jsx` wires `useSEO` and `useScrollRestoration` to ensure route-level metadata stays in sync with navigation while keeping back/forward scroll behavior predictable.

 ## Design System